Immersed in Dingletown

 It was an amazing chronicle of the life of Blasket Island native Thomas O’Crohan (b. mid 1800′s).
 I hadn’t known of the Blasket Islands before that trip, but was fascinated by the way of life that existed there at the time, and can’t think of a better way to learn of it than on that morning all to myself in the warm, comfy, friendly, library of Dingletown.

-Enjoy this post?If so, please join our list of e-newsletter subscribers, and you’ll receive our favorite news stories on Irish travel and culture delivered to your inbox.
+Enjoy this post?If so, join our list of e-newsletter subscribers.
+You’ll receive our favorite news stories on Irish travel and culture delivered to your inbox.